Flexible MBA

 - Part-time MBA students take one course every 4-week module.

-- You can take your required courses on weekday evenings (18:00 – 21:30 | 2-3 days/week).
+- You must take your required courses on weekday evenings (18:00 – 21:30 | 2-3 days/week).

 - Complete the program in 24 – 48 months.

-- Evening classes have a meal break: light meals are included.
+- Evening classes have a light break.

 - To graduate, you need to successfully complete a total of 66 credit hours.

-The program’s 66 credit hours include:
+The program’s credit hours include:

 - at least one 6-credit Action Learning Lab

-- at least 24 credits of elective courses
+- at least 27 credits of elective courses

 Required Courses

 The first modules of your program focus primarily on the required courses.
 These prepare you for the more individually-tailored curriculum of subsequent modules, which will be driven by your desired choice of electives.
-The core curriculum emphasizes the deepening and systematization of your management skills and provides the foundation for your Flexible MBA program.
+The core curriculum emphasizes the deepening and systematization of your management skills and provides the foundation for your MBA program.
 You must complete the following required courses before advancing to subsequent modules.
 After completing these required courses, you may also change your rate of progress by deciding to take one course per module (often called part-time) or two courses per module (often called full-time).
-Or you may choose to ask permission to further accelerate to turbo and take more than two courses per module.
+Or you may choose to ask permission to further accelerate by taking more than two courses per module.
 Requests to change your rate of progress should be made to the Office of the Registrar at registrar@sasin.edu.
 Required courses are:- Accounting for Decision Making

 - Business Strategy